khandmo/resume_projects/README.md

 work in tandom to crawl Dartmouth webpages and index the word frequency in each page so that a user can query a word or combination of words using "and" and/or "or" to give a tier list of pages with the most frequent uses of the queried words.

+## PS4

+### The Kevin Bacon Game

+The Kevin Bacon Game utilizes a breadth first search algorithm to find the closest "path" on a graph of movies associated between two actors, and both are input from the user.

+## PS5

+### The Sudi Assistant

+The imaginary Sudi Assitant will need a way to discern speak patterns.
+The program trains a map based on observations from input sentences and each word's associated part of speech (noun, verb, adjective, etc.).
+It then takes more input sentences without associated tags and uses Viterbi decoding to infer and print a best guess of tags to associate.
+The program is then fed the correct tags and matches each tag to print the accuracy of the program.